 The Art School is located on the fourteen-acre Lake Austin site of historic Laguna Gloria, a natural setting conducive to the creation of art.
-Our studios have direct access to the out-of-doors, and we encourage you to explore the grounds while working on class projects.
+Our studios have direct access to the outdoors, and we encourage you to explore the grounds while working on class projects.
 Our goal is to foster your creativity, enhance your visual awareness, and improve your technical skills in your chosen medium.
 Our small classes increase your interactions with our credentialed and talented faculty members.

 We have classes for ages four through adult.